KahafSameer/node-npm-nvm-mongodb-deployment/Complete-DevOps-Documentation.md

 # MongoDB Installation on EC2 Ubuntu (user1, step by step)

-Thik hai bhai — pehle EC2 pe MongoDB install karte hain, phir app me integrate karenge.
-Slow, stepwise, bina jump kiye.
+Okay — first we will install MongoDB on EC2, then integrate it into the app.
+Slow, stepwise, without skipping.

 ---